 The next two centuries were turbulent, Skopje switched between Bulgarian, Byzantine, and Serbian rule.
 In 1346 the Serbian king Stefan Dushan was crowned here as the first Serbian emperor.
 The city became part of the Ottoman empire in 1392.
 Skopje grew and prospered beneath Ottoman rule until The Great Turkish war when the Austrians seized the city.
 General Silvio Piccolomini of the Austrian army set Skopje on fire, supposedly to cleanse it of a cholera epidemic, and it burned for two days, leaving Skopje devastated.
 Official buildings were rebuilt but the city remained in decline until 1850 when it began to slowly grow in population once more.
 Skopje remained as part of the Ottoman Empire until 1912 when Serbian forces seized the city as part of the Balkan Wars.
 During WW1 and WW2 the city twice became part of Bulgaria, then in 1945 turned into the capital of Socialist Republic of Macedonia under the Federation of Yugoslavia.
 In 1963, Skopje was hit by an earthquake that destroyed 80% of the city and left 70% of the population without shelter.
 The city has been rebuilt with more space between its buildings, to reduce future impacts from earthquakes.
 Macedonia remained a socialist nation until 1991, when it peacefully seceded from Yugoslavia.
 In 2019 the country officially adopted the title “The Republic of North Macedonia”.

-BHFS Projects that Visit this City:
+Field Schools that Visit this City: